By Awesome Supplements, Read time: 10 minutes

 Weekend off, maybe go for a bike ride or play football, rugby/netball, whatever.

-Does this mean that you shouldn’t be using isolation exercises?
-Absolutely not, of course there is a still a time and a place for isolations and even machine exercises If you are struggling to develop one of your compound lifts adding in some isolation work to strengthen a chosen muscle group can be very useful.
-If you are very physique conscious and have a need for developing better aesthetic symmetry isolation exercises are useful here.
+In short, if you are struggling to develop one of your compound lifts, or a specific body part, adding in some isolation work to strengthen a chosen muscle group can be very useful.
 Besides, who doesn’t like a few sets of arm curls to pump up their guns?

 8. Training intensity (pre-workout)